Smichovska Naplavka – The Other Naplavka

-The most well-known and busiest is the Naplavka Saturday Farmers Market which is also called Rašínovo nábřeží.
-This page is about the one on the other side of the river called Hořejší nábřeží which is also known as Smichovska Naplavka.
+The most well-known and busiest is the Naplavka Saturday Farmers Market which is also called Rašínovo nábreží (you can actually see that on the other side of the river in the picture above).
+This page is about the one called Horejší nábreží which is also known as Smichovska Naplavka.

 What’s to See and Do?

 Smichovska Naplavka is strongly associated with two things, a private beach and food festivals.
 At least once or twice a month and more in the summer you’ll find a specialised food festivals going on here usually running on Saturdays.
 I regularly list these events in the “Prague by month” posts.

 How to Get To Smichovska Naplavka?

 Your Naplavka decision usually starts at Palackého námesti.
 By public transport take the yellow metro line and at “Karlovo námesti” exit the station in the direction of Palackého námesti.
 If you want the closest Naplavka i.e. the Naplavka Farmers Market then you just cross the road and go down onto the riverside.
 If you want the Smichovska Naplavka then you go across the bridge and at the end go down onto the riverside to your left.
 Walk upriver along the quayside past the Admiral Botel and if there is an event on you’ll find it along here.